 Meet Vicki Bradley author of Before I Say I Do

 Vicki Bradley's debut novel is Before I Say I Do and we're delighted to introduce her as our second Thriller Women guest author.
-Before I Say I Do is available from Amazon and all good bookshops - if you can please do support your local independent bookshops because they're under threat in the current economic climate.
+Before I Say I Do is available in ebook from Amazon and the paperback form all good bookshops plus online from Thriller Women's list on Bookshop.org, which is an affiliate link.

 TW: Vicki, huge congratulations on the publication of your debut novel.
 What sparked the idea, what made you start writing it and is it your plan that Alana and Kowalski are part of a forthcoming detective series?